 Faraz Shafiq is the Global IoT Practice Leader responsible for Verizon’s enterprise IoT strategy, analytics and enablement.
 His key responsibilities include leading the long term IoT portfolio strategy, analytics, customer experience, and professional services.
 Previously, Mr. Shafiq was the lead for AT&T IoT product development and management.
 Mr. Shafiq holds an MBA from UC Berkeley and a Bachelor’s degree in Electrical Engineering.
 He also teaches Data Science and Strategy as well as Applied Innovation as a part time instructor at UC Berkeley’s Haas School of Business.
 Mr. Shafiq lives in northern California and works out of Verizon’s San Francisco innovation center.

-What are the key challenges that companies are struggling with?
+What are the challenges for established firms that are unique to IOT?